-Hailey Sadler is a political communications veteran and independent documentary photographer who works at the intersection of art, journalism, and advocacy.
+Hailey Sadler is an international documentary photographer who operates at the intersection of art, journalism, and advocacy.

-Previously, she worked as a communications strategist, speechwriter, and spokesperson in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
-She has written op-eds, speeches, and articles on behalf of U.S. elected officials that have been published in outlets such as The Washington Post, USA Today, The Hill, The Washington Times, Military Times, and The National Review, among others.
+Hailey brings a unique policy background to her work documenting the human cost of conflict, drawing from years of experience as a communications director and policy advisor in the U.S. House of Representatives for legislators serving on the House Armed Services, Intelligence, and Veterans Committees.
+Her writing on behalf of U.S. elected officials has been published in outlets such as The Washington Post, USA Today, The Hill, Military Times, and The National Review, among others.
+She continues to serve as a writer and communications consultant for IMPACT Global Strategies.

 Here's to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.
 They're not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you can't do is ignore them ...
 Because the people who are crazy enough to think they can change the world, are the ones who do.